tsgoff/docker-owncloud/README.md

 **Docker image to start a ownCloud container with CentOS, Nginx, fpm**

-optional with linked MySQL/Postgres Container oder external MySQL.
+optional with linked MySQL/Postgres Container or external MySQL.
 Default is SQLite.

 Quickstart
 ----------